St. Marys, Pennsylvania: Former Catholic schools

-Until the early 2000s, the Catholic school system's elementary and middle schools, then known respectively as the Queen of the World School and the St. Marys Parochial School, each served all students up through eighth grade who attended their respective Catholic churches, as did the Sacred Heart School.
-When the school system was reworked into its current format due to declining attendance, the Sacred Heart School was closed.
+Until the early 2000s, the Catholic school system's elementary and middle schools, respectively the Queen of the World School and the St. Marys Parochial School, served all students through eighth grade who attended their respective Catholic churches, as did the Sacred Heart School.
+When the school system was reworked into its current format due to declining enrollment, the Sacred Heart School closed.

+In 2020, the Catholic school system shut down the St. Boniface Parish School due to low enrollment.
+At the time of the closure, the school had 28 students.
+The St. Boniface church operates the Saint Boniface Preschool in the former school.